hacs/default/themes/README.md

-# Dark Stell Blue with Colors Theme
+# Stell Blue with Colors Theme

-> Dark Stell Blue with Colors Theme by joselito11
+> Stell Blue with Colors Theme by joselito11

 ## Screenshots